100% Free Consultation

 Weighing the Facts

-In Nevada, drivers whose blood-alcohol content (BAC) measures .08% or higher can be convicted of driving under the influence.
-Drunk drivers play a role in more than 40% of accidents, and about 30% of those end in fatalities.
+In Nevada, impaired drivers whose blood-alcohol content (BAC) measures .08% or higher can be convicted of driving under the influence.
+Drunk drivers play a role in more than 40% of accidents and about 30% of those end in fatal accidents.
 The state still carries one of the highest rates of DUI compared to other states.

 How You Can Help Prevent an Accident

-Drunk drivers can be easily recognized and you may suspect a driver is drunk if you see them zigzagging, taking up two different lanes, moving too slowly, or speeding.
-After seeing these types of behaviors, you can be better prepared to avoid them.
-Additionally, If you suspect a motorist is drunk or impaired, you can report the driver to authorities.
+Impaired drivers can be easily recognized and you may suspect a driver is drunk if you see them zigzagging, taking up two different lanes, moving too slowly, or speeding.
+After seeing these telltale signs, be mindful to avoid them.
+If you suspect a motorist is drunk or impaired, you can report the driver to authorities and law enforcement officers will be sent out to follow up.